2 Days in Sedona: Your Expert Weekend in Sedona Itinerary (2025)

 Perfect latte art in a cup on a pink plate with a gold spoon on a table.

 Head over to Chocolatree for a mid-morning breakfast to fuel your day and take in more of nature’s sights.
+This charming Sedona restaurant is the perfect spot for its light breakfast options, cold pressed juices, and restorative coffee shots.

 Chocolatree also has a small on-site garden that they pull their ingredients from making it a one of a kind restaurant that really makes me appreciate the food.
+To top it off, they have an outdoor cafe with exceptional views!

-Each chocolate is sweetened with honey or maple syrup giving it a sweet twist on traditionally made chocolate with sugar.
+Before you head out, stop by their in-house chocolate shop and grab a to-go box.
+Each chocolate is sweetened with honey or maple syrup giving it a sweet twist on traditionally-made chocolate which is filled with refined sugar.

 Sip and shop